 In addition, households most likely to have food instability tended to participate in subsistence activities, such as trivial commerce, unskilled labor, exploitation of natural resources, handicrafts, and agriculture.
 Nepal has become a net importer of grains in recent years.

 A recent FAO / WFP food and crop evaluation mission conducted in March and April 2007 confirmed previous estimates that many people living in remote areas suffered from chronic food insecurity.

 Agriculture is the backbone of the Nepalese economy and serves as the basis for most people’s livelihoods and lives.

 Despite its importance, the agricultural sector faces several challenges and limitations to accommodate population growth.

-Food production and distribution is very distorted.
-Self-sufficiency agriculture, fragmentation / small farms, poor technical knowledge, land degradation and unstable climatic events (floods, droughts, water restrictions, etc.) are important factors that lead to a reduction in agricultural productivity.
+Food production and distribution are very distorted.
+Self-sufficiency in agriculture, fragmentation / small farms, poor technical knowledge, land degradation, and unstable climatic events (floods, droughts, water restrictions, etc.) are important factors that lead to a reduction in agricultural productivity.

-The main causes of food insecurity, especially in remote mountainous areas, are population growth, remote areas (which cause lack of transportation and distribution), low-income opportunities and lack of access to food.
+The main causes of food insecurity, especially in remote mountainous areas, are population growth, remote areas (which cause a lack of transportation and distribution), low-income opportunities, and lack of access to food.

 There is a clear improvement in agricultural productivity and environmental sustainability in Nepal.

-The focus on priority programs, such as capacity development, should focus on training, education, agricultural research and the dissemination of the poor).
+The focus priority programs, such as capacity development, should focus on training, education, agricultural research, and the dissemination of the poor).